 Even with the basic plan of G Suite, you get up to 30 GB of storage for every user, which later can be increased to 1 TB with the business and enterprise plans.
 Moreover, G Suite provides you with multiple apps to access your Google Data anywhere from your phone, tablet, or desktops, such as Sheets, Docs, or any other file type.

 Also, sharing files from Google Drive is very simple, just copy the file/folder link and share it with the particular person via email.
 You can even choose the actions to be performed on the file after sharing it with the specified person.
+It also allows storing website backups with different WordPress plugins over unlimited storage space.

 Office 365 – Provides OneDrive Cloud Storage